Lilly Singh: YouTube channel and breakthrough (2010–2014)

+Career expansion (2015–2018)

-She recorded and released another music video in February 2015 titled The Clean Up Anthem in collaboration with Canadian artist Sickick.
+Singh recorded and released another music video in February 2015 titled The Clean Up Anthem in collaboration with Canadian artist Sickick.

 In March 2015, Singh began a world tour called "A Trip to Unicorn Island", adapting her YouTube content and including singing, dancing, music performances, comedy, and her parent characters.
 Her tour covered India, Australia, Hong Kong, Singapore, Dubai, Canada, Trinidad and Tobago, the United Kingdom, and the United States.
 She documented the tour in her first feature movie, A Trip to Unicorn Island, which also describes how YouTube fame is affecting her life.
 The movie was released on February 10, 2016, on YouTube Red (now called YouTube Premium).
-She describes the film as being very "raw and genuine".
+Singh describes the film as being very "raw and genuine".

 In April 2015, Singh released a song about her hometown Toronto in collaboration with Humble the Poet titled #IVIVI (roman numerals for 416, Toronto's area code).

-In September 2015, People magazine included Singh on their annual "Ones to Watch" list.
-Lilly received her first MTV Fandom Award, was nominated for two Teen Choice Awards, and won her first Streamy Award later that year.
+Singh received her first MTV Fandom Award, was nominated for two Teen Choice Awards, and won her first Streamy Award later that year.
 In December 2015, she moved to Los Angeles to further her career.

-In October 2016, she ranked 8th on Forbes list of World's Top-Earning YouTube Stars of 2015.
-She was also featured in Fast Company Magazine as the 100 Most Creative People in Business.
-Variety magazine recognized her as one of their 10 Comics to Watch for 2016, and she was honored at the Just For Laughs Film Festival in Montreal.
 In July 2016, she won two Teen Choice Awards from her three nominations.

-In 2016, she voiced miniature unicorns named Bubbles and Misty in the animated film Ice Age: Collision Course and played a cameo role in the movie Bad Moms.